 Expanding on landscape art as being limited to paintings of lush green hills, enjoy art that reflects the diversity of the British Landscape and the communities that inhabit it.

 Radical Landscapes features two new commissions by Davinia-Ann Robinson and Delaine Le Bas.
-In Rinkeni Pani (Beautiful Water), Le Bas explores her English-Romany heritage to engage with themes of trespass and climate change.
+In Rinkeni Pani (Beautiful Water), Le Bas explores her English-Romani heritage to engage with themes of trespass and climate change.
 Davinia-Ann Robinson’s installation Some Intimacy combines salvaged clay and sound to powerful effect.

 Experience Ruth Ewan’s Back to the Fields, which brings live plants and trees into the heart of the exhibition.
 Immerse yourself in Gustav Metzger’s psychedelic installation Liquid Crystal Environment which harnesses the natural energies of heat and light.